Q: When did you start being an artist?

 Q: Did you start making children’s books right after art school?

-Q&AA: It was many years before my first book became published.
+A: It was many years before my first book became published.
 Hallmark Cards hired me right out of art school.
 I was an artist (one of many) and worked in the Humorous Cards department.
 I illustrated hundreds of cards.
 It was a great education in learning how to draw many different emotions, not just humor.
 It wasn't picture book publishing like I had hoped but I was making a living at doing what I liked so much – getting people to laugh at my drawings.

 Q: When was your first book published?

-Q&AA: I left Hallmark after three years and moved to New York to become a freelance illustrator, which I’ve been ever since.
+A: I left Hallmark after three years and moved to New York to become a freelance illustrator, which I’ve been ever since.
 At first most of my work was editorial – in magazines and newspapers, for textbooks and (ironically) greeting cards.
 Throughout this time I continued to work on my picture book portfolio and in 1991 my first illustrated book, THE HOLIDAY HANDWRITING SCHOOL by Robin Pulver, was published.

 Q: Do you like your job?

-Q&AA: I like it when my work makes people laugh.
-And cry.
-And think and feel.
 When it makes me laugh, cry, think or feel then I know I have done a good job.